nick-aschenbach/nick-aschenbach.github.io/source/_posts/2014-07-20-text-messaging-made-easy-with-twilio.markdown

 {% img left /assets/2014-07-20-text-messaging-made-easy-with-twilio/images/get-number.png Get a Twilio number %}

 Click the 'Get started' button.
-Note that you will have to enter in a number (i.e. your cell phone number) that you want to communicate with for the trial account to work.
+Note that you will have to enter in a number (e.g. your cell phone number) that you want to communicate with for the trial account to work.
 A short verification process is required.
 However, this limitation is removed if you upgrade to a paid account.
 Try out the test drive page that allows you to send a SMS message to yourself to ensure it is working.

 Now if you click on the 'NUMBERS' tab, you should see the number that was set up in the previous step.
 Note the 'Request URLs' associated with this phone number.
 We are going to modify the 'Messaging' link in a few minutes.
 This requires that we set up a publically available server on the internet.